 - Dry weight: 7,500 lbs

 Malibu claims the M240 as their unsurpassed, unyielded, and unrivaled wakesurf boat in their line of boats.
-Every detail of this luxury boat showcases just how high-class M-Series style and functionality are.
+Every detail of this luxury wake boat showcases the high-class M-Series style and functionality.
 This shouldn’t come as a surprise.
 After all, Malibu is known as the global leader in towboat sales.

-The M240 was released to the market in 2019 but has yet been surpassed by any other wakesurf boats – even Malibu’s own line.
+The M240 was released to the market in 2019 but has yet to be surpassed by other wakesurf boats – even Malibu’s own line.
 Its features are every surfer’s wish list for a towboat – premium slide-out cooler, powered Gx Tower, multi-view seating, wireless chargers, and so on.